trustedanalytics/atk/doc/source/ds_cumulsum.rst

 Operate on the Frame
 --------------------

-Sort on order, note this is a side effect based operation.
+Sort the frame by the order columns, note this is a side effect based operation.

 .. code::